MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-B-Aircraft-Ratings-Pilot-Authorizations/section-61.77.md

 ##### § 61.77 Special purpose pilot authorization: Operation of a civil aircraft of the United States and leased by a non-U.S. citizen. #####

-(a) *General.* The holder of a foreign pilot license issued by a contracting State to the Convention on International Civil Aviation who meets the requirements of this section may be issued a special purpose pilot authorization by the Administrator for the purpose of performing pilot duties -
+(a) *General.* The holder of a foreign pilot license issued by a contracting State to the Convention on International Civil Aviation who meets the requirements of this section may be issued a special purpose pilot authorization by the Administrator for the purpose of performing pilot duties—

 (1) On a civil aircraft of U.S. registry that is leased to a person who is not a citizen of the United States, and

-(2) For carrying persons or property for compensation or hire for operations in -
+(2) For carrying persons or property for compensation or hire for operations in—

 (i) Scheduled international air services in turbojet-powered airplanes of U.S. registry;